Building Better Healthcare Teams

 WHAT we do

-The mission of the UVA Center for Interprofessional Collaborations (CIPC) is to improve patient care and build more cohesive healthcare teams through the promotion of interprofessional collaborative education, research and practice.
+The mission of the UVA Center for Interprofessional Collaborations (CIPC) is to improve patient care and build more cohesive healthcare teams by promoting interprofessional collaborative education, research, and practice.

 WHY we do it

-Each and every person seeking healthcare deserves to have a cohesive and collaborative team of experts addressing his or her needs.
-Overwhelming evidence supports the notion that interprofessional collaborative practice (IPCP) improves the quality of care provided, decreases medical error, improves outcomes and enhances patient satisfaction.
-Well-functioning teams also work more efficiently, contributing to decreased healthcare costs.
+Every person seeking healthcare deserves a cohesive and collaborative team of experts addressing their needs.
+Overwhelming evidence supports the notion that interprofessional collaborative practice (IPCP) improves the quality of care provided, decreases medical errors, improves outcomes, and enhances patient satisfaction.
+Well-functioning teams also work more efficiently, contributing to reduced healthcare costs.

 When teams work together well, everyone benefits.

-PRACTICAL TOOLS are an important component of IPE whether it is targeting early learners, clinician teams or faculty educators.
-Resources such as ice-breakers, reflective prompts, simulation scripts and debriefing guides provide structure and focus that engages learners and helps them apply their new knowledge to clinical care.
-Assessment of IPE also depends on practical tools like surveys, online modules and observational checklists.
-Providing these materials help our learners from having to “re-invent the wheel."
+PRACTICAL TOOLS are an important component of IPE, whether targeting early learners, clinician teams, or faculty educators.
+Resources such as ice-breakers, reflective prompts, simulation scripts, and debriefing guides provide structure and focus that engage learners and help them apply their new knowledge to clinical care.
+Assessment of IPE also depends on practical tools like surveys, online modules, and observational checklists.
+Providing these materials help our learners from having to "reinvent the wheel."

-LEADERSHIP in interprofessional teams has nuances that are unique.
-Who the leader is at any given moment depends on the situation at hand.
-It is important for all members of the team to recognize what each of the other members of the team needs to succeed – because each of them is likely to lead at some point.
-Leadership Models can create a shared understanding of leadership built on a foundation of interpersonal decision making, individual development and communication.
+LEADERSHIP in interprofessional teams has unique nuances.
+Who the leader is at any given moment depends on the situation.
+All members of the team need to recognize what each of the other members of the team needs to succeed – because each of them is likely to lead at some point.
+Leadership Models can create a shared understanding of leadership built on a foundation of interpersonal decision-making, individual development, and communication.

-The relationships that exist between team members greatly influence the team’s ability to function.
+The relationships between team members greatly influence the team's ability to function.
 When respectful relationships are created, the likelihood that a team will succeed is enhanced, and the opportunities for synergy are expanded dramatically.
-Providing IP team members with training in RELATIONAL FACTORS gives them skills that allow them to form relationships, appreciate team dynamics, create shared mental models and to anticipate and constructively deal with conflict.
+Providing IP team members with training in RELATIONAL FACTORS gives them skills to form relationships, appreciate team dynamics, create shared mental models, and anticipate and constructively deal with conflict.

 • Read the 2019 UVA ASPIRE Model article featured in the Journal of Interprofessional Care